-Mortising is fast and foolproof.
-Take shallow passes.
-We recommend 1/8"-1/4" per pass back and forth with the router bit, as several shallow cuts are better than deep aggressive cuts.
+Connect the dots with a light pass across the entire template mortise slot router bit, as several shallow cuts are better than deep aggressive cuts.
 Keep gently pushing forward with the plunge lever until the depth stop bottoms out.
 That's it!
 The dust shroud is removed for these photos but you'll definitely want to keep it on for mortise and tenon work.